mykytashcheholevatyi/Spotify-Diy-Thing/README.md

 #### Display Selection

-At the top of the `SpotifyDiyThing.ino` file, there is a section labeled "Display Type", follow the instructions there for how to enable the different displays.
+At the top of the `ESP32InfoDisplay.ino` file, there is a section labeled "Display Type", follow the instructions there for how to enable the different displays.

 Note: By default it will use the Cheap Yellow Display